johnbachman/depmap_analysis/doc/indra_depmap_service/web_ui_introduction.rst

 Weighted Search
 ~~~~~~~~~~~~~~~
 When performing a weighted search, the cost along every path encountered is
-calculated and the paths are returned in ascending order of cost.
-The cost
+calculated as the sum of the weights along the path.
+The paths are then
-of a path is defined as the sum of the weights of all the edges along the
+returned in ascending order of cost.
+The cost of a path is defined as the
-paths.
-The weigthed search uses a slightly modified version of the Djikstra
+sum of the weights of all the edges along the paths.
+The weigthed search
-weighted search empolyed in Networkx. *Note:* A weighted search is costly
+uses a slightly modified version of the Djikstra weighted search empolyed in
-and usually takes longer than a normal search.
-It is common that a very
+Networkx. *Note:* A weighted search is costly and usually takes longer than
-heavy weigthed search times out, especially for a *signed* weighted
+a normal search.
+It is common that a very heavy weigthed search times out,
-search.
+especially for a *signed* weighted search.

 The code implemented for the weighted search is available `here <../.
 ./master/depmap_analysis/network_functions/net_functions.py>`_ in the